adamhassel/power/README.md

 no idea what happens if you don't, but I'd think you'd just get a list of identical data :)

+## Example REST server

+There's also an example of a bare bones REST server in the `server` directory.
+Check the code there to see how it works, endpointsn (there's one) and such.

 ### Prerequisites

 Go to https://eloverblik.dk, and log in with NemID.
 Obtain an **API Token** from their web